dynamic-tech/literature/Cryptography/Sending_Secret_Messages.md

 (*Deterministic* in this case simply means `some-same-gibberish` always decrypts into `some-same-plaintext`.)

 Hence, we should never encrypt actual data with our public key, especially when such data has **predictable patterns**.
 Natural language has lots of predictable patterns, and so does numerous file or data formats.

+# CBC is still safe if used locally

+There's no need to use GCM.
+In fact, GCM implemented poorly can fail catastrophically.
+If in doubt, just use CBC.
+We're using CBC locally, so it is safe.

+CBC can only be cracked if the *adversary* (terminology for "*attacker*" in cybersecurity) has access the private key of the *challenger* ("*attacked party*" in cybersecurity).
+In a typical attack setup, the *adversary* relies on the *challenger* to have set up a server that responds to the *adversary*'s requests to decrypt any desired ciphertext (a functionality served as a *web service*).
+This server must function insecurely such that it acts as an [oracle](https://en.wikipedia.org/wiki/Test_oracle).
+What is an *oracle*?

+## Oracle in cyberattacks

+An *oracle* is a machine that "*answers questions/queries deterministically*".
+The key word here is "*deterministically*", so that the *adversary* can still fish for information that the machine was programmed to hide and protect.

+Attacker: "*Where is your location?*"
+Oracle: "*I cannot reveal my location to you.*"
+Attacker: "*Are you in Silicon Valley?*"  (brute force search/attack)
+Oracle: "*No.*"
+Attacker: "*How long does it take my data packet to reach you?*" (timing attack)
+Oracle: "*Over 2000 milliseconds, so you should be halfway around the world!*"

+The above will only let the *adversary* find the location of the *challenger*'s server.
+Cracking the CBC requires some mathematics ([propositional calculus](https://en.wikipedia.org/wiki/Propositional_calculus)), plus some algorithm skills.
+Here's a quick and superficial look at how it is done, and the weakness in the above-mentioned *oracle*.

+## Don't Say You're Not At Home!?

+As complex as cybersecurity may seem, the concepts are really mere common sense.
+Consider briefly how the [Mastermind board game](https://en.wikipedia.org/wiki/Mastermind_(board_game)) works before you dive into this explanation.

+The *oracle* holds the *private key* required to decrypt incoming ciphertexts.
+One of the *oracle*'s functionalities is presumably to:

+1. Decrypt incoming ciphertexts. (eg, end-users send their data encrypted)
+2. Store the plaintext, presumably data, in a database.

+The *oracle*, providing such a functionality through the web, receives a ciphertext from the *adversary* and dutifully decrypts the ciphertext with the *private key*.

+The problem arises when this *oracle* responds with "*invalid ciphertext, padding incorrect*" when the *adversary* sends in a modified version of a valid ciphertext.
+The *adversary* can thus, using mathematics and algorithm, send in incrementally (byte by byte) modified versions of the ciphertext and effectively decrypt the ciphertext completely (ie, deduce the secret message).

+As can be seen, the *adversary* has access to the *private key*, though indirectly.
+In our use case, our *private key* is never exposed in this way through a *web service*.

 ---